 Cocoa Dusted Almonds

-A few months back I was sitting on the sidelines of a soccer game when a dad I didn’t recognize held out a bag of Emerald Cocoa Roast Almonds: two of my favorite foods under one proverbial roof.
+A few months back I was sitting on the sidelines of a soccer game when a dad I didn’t recognize held out a bag of Emerald brand cocoa dusted almonds: two of my favorite foods under one proverbial roof.
 I went in big and the nuts didn’t disappoint.
 Without realizing it, I had commandeered the bag and taken down well more than my fair share.
-I apologized to the dad, who I later learned was actually someone’s very congenial uncle (who hasn’t brought snacks to the games since.
+I apologized to the dad, who I later learned was actually someone’s very congenial uncle (and hasn’t brought snacks to the games since).

 With the embarrassment of the “nut incident” behind me, I headed to the market to track those babies down, only to learn they weren’t as wholesome as I’d assumed.
 Indeed, they were artificially flavored and contained two different artificial sweeteners.
 Bummer.

 Committed to the idea of a cocoa dusted almond, I decided to make them myself.
 You start by roasting raw, unsalted almonds in a 350 degree oven to make them crunchy and bring out their nutty flavor.
 Then, toss in a combination of cocoa powder, confections’ sugar and salt.
 Easy!